jackkoskie/Ghost-Pepper-Bot/README.md

     The bot has now been added to your server.

+    To remove, simply right click the bot on the left hand side and select "Kick".

 ## Settings
 Anything settings that can be changed will be under config.json.